Kos & Nisyros sailing holidays

 The Asclepeion archaeological site 100 m above Kos town.
 This ancient sanatorium[In Dutch] was founded in the 4th c.
 BCE, in use till Roman times, and only in 1902 rediscovered and excavated.

-Kos marina, looking West.
+Kos marina, looking west.
 Fuel quay in the foreground, and Kos port & town in the background.

 Pserimos island on the horizon.